 Requirements for Leaf Pickup

-- Place loose leaves in the street along the curb near the gutter.
+- Pile loose leaves in the street along the curb near the gutter.

 - Don't block stormwater grates.